This article is a summary of all you need to know about virtual reality for PlayStation 4 – an ultimate PSVR guide, if you will.

 In the calculations below I’m using 600 USD as an input for estimating how much one has to pay for one hour of VR gameplay.
 I recommend you to repeat those calculations using the total price adequate for your particular situation.

-- if Sony VR is a success, the grand total price for one hour of Sony VR experience would be around 8 USD (if assumptions described above turn out to be valid)
+Let’s recap: the grand total price for one hour of PlayStation VR experience (hardware & games) is around 8.5 USD (under assumptions described above).

 Is it expensive or not ?